ManojithBhat/Preparation/Data Structures and algorithm/TopicWiseProblems/DynamicProgramming/LIS.md

 ```

+There is also another way to do it by the binary search.

 ## Intuition
 The intution for the longest increasing subsequence is that we need to find a subsequence that is increasing.